swiss-seismological-service/scrtdd/README.md

 ![Relocation example picture](/data/multiEventRelocationExample.png?raw=true "Relocation example")

-The relocation output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation.
-At this point the profile configuration is not needed anymore, so the profile can be removed from the list of active profiles (`scrtdd.activeProfiles`) or it can be updated with real-time configuration.
+The relocation output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation and this is the only output we need to keep.
+The profile configuration can be now deleted or, in the case we want to kept it, it has to be removed from the list of active profiles (`scrtdd.activeProfiles`).

+Now that we have a high quality background catalog we are ready to perform real-time relocation.
+For that we will create a new profile whose catalog will be the relocation output files:

 ![Catalog selection option](/data/catalog-selection3.png?raw=true "Catalog selection from raw file format")

-Now that we have a high quality background catalog we are ready to perform real time relocation.

 Notes: